 How to Get Around Budapest

-Budapest is is an ideal walking city, many attractions are easily reached on foot from the city center. or if you would rather save some time, public transport will get you there too.
+Budapest is an ideal walking city, many of its attractions are easily reached on foot from the city center.
+If you would rather save some time, public transport will get you there too.
 Walking will also enable you to stumble across some of Budapest’s hidden gems.
 Budapest is made up of two main distinct halves that are divided by the mighty Danube River.
 Buda is spread across several green hills and is full of narrow winding streets.
 It feels more suburban and oozes a serene classical quality.
 Pest, on the other hand, is flat as a pancake and is the urban center of the city.
 Pest is home to plenty of great museums, lovely Art Nouveau buildings, and a rejuvenated Jewish Quarter.

 As you stroll across the city, be sure to look up at the buildings even if you have to stop a minute.
 There is a wealth of missed treasures above normal views that go unnoticed by many.
 Take time to seek out the gargoyles and decorative motifs that adorn the multitude of impressive late 19th and early 20th century buildings.

-In order to save some time you can also use public transportation.
+In order to save some time, you can also use public transportation.
 Budapest has an efficient and extensive public transport network.
 You can get more information on this public transport guide.
 Taxis are also another alternative but should be avoided until absolutely necessary.
 Some taxi drivers are notorious for fleecing tourists.
 If you must use a taxi, Taxi Budapest and TaxiCab are the more reliable ones.

 The Budapest Card might also be a good option depending on your needs.
 It includes free public transport and offers discounts on some museums.